 Make your site mobile-friendly.
-Sales and conversions also come from mobile devices.
-Tablets and mobile phones are mostly used in the evening.
-Most of the consumers around the globe are multi-platform.
-They will often be multi-screening and accessing sites on mobile or desktop.
+Most customers around the globe are multi-platform.
+They access sites from their mobiles, laptops or other devices.
 Think about how you can provide consistent experiences across the devices.

 3. Disorganized Analytics and Data Technologies

-Is it important how online stores integrate data and related technologies?
-The common mistake is not to track the consumer’s path to purchase.
-Trace the buyer’s journey of your customers and analyze how to make more relevant the customer experience.
+It is important that online stores integrate data and related technologies.
+A common mistake is not to track the consumer’s path to purchase.
+Trace your customers’ buyer’s journey so that you can give them a better customer experience.

-In the digital era, your store must have a data strategy.
-Fetch user’s data to understand audiences more deeply.
-Marketing analytics is the way to better decisions and strong results.
+In this digital era, your online store must have a data strategy.
+Collect user data to understand your audience more deeply.
+Marketing analytics is the way to better decisions and stronger results.
 Get your online store information in order if you want to turn insights into actions.

 The Customer Experience Is Written in Data study shows that marketers are more likely to use:

 - Audience-level data to personalize their customer experience.